-Stoicism, one of the philosophical movements of the Hellenistic period, was founded by Zeno of Citium in Athens in the early third century BC.
+Stoicism, was one of ancient Greece’s philosophical movements founded by Zeno of Citium in Athens in the early 3rd century BC.

 Stoicism is a philosophy of personal ethics informed by its system of logic and its views on the natural world.
 For the Stoic, virtue alone is sufficient for human happiness.